woctezuma/google-colab/README.md

 # Google Colab

-Notebooks to be run on [Google Colab](https://colab.research.google.com/).

-The goal of these notebooks is to catpure the distribution of Steam banners and generate new samples.
+The goal of these [Google Colab](https://colab.research.google.com/) notebooks is to catpure the distribution of Steam banners and generate new samples.

 ## References